hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 **How does the dispersion relate to our model?**

 To accurately model sequencing counts, we need to generate accurate estimates of within-group variation (variation between replicates of the same sample group) for each gene.
-With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable, particularly for low count genes** (due to the large differences in dispersion for genes with similar means).
+With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable** (due to the large differences in dispersion for genes with similar means).

 To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels have similar dispersion.**